Version 2 - 01/05/2020

 An easement by Deed needs no monetary consideration, the action of the parties in entering into the Deed is sufficient.

-When presented for registration the document must be accompanied by the duplicate certificates of title (if any) for the dominant and servient tenements.
+When presented for registration the document must be accompanied by the duplicate certificates of title (if any) for the benefited and burdened land.

 Encumbrances etc. against the land affected by an easement created by a Deed must be shown in a section headed Limitations, Interests, Encumbrances and Notifications that is set out at the end of the document.
-A mortgagee of the servient tenement should be asked to give an unqualified consent to the easement.
+A mortgagee of the burdened land should be asked to give an unqualified consent to the easement.

 With such a consent, the easement would survive the exercise of the mortgagee’s power to sell.
 Absolute caveats will prevent the registration of an easement, as will a prior registered easement which contains provisions which will prevent the use of the land in the manner set out in the new easement.